 University of Northern Colorado

 Choosing a major in college is one of the most important decisions that you will make in your life!
-While there is considerable amount of pressure being placed on students today to choose a major, many times this does not just simply occur magically.
+While there is considerable amount of pressure being placed on students today to choose a major, many times this doesn't just simply occur magically.
 Instead, the choice of college major is dictated by a number of factors, including one's own personal value system, interests, and attraction to a particular subject matter.

 However, there are many pitfalls associated with major choice, including choosing something that does not really interest you (just settling on something) and financial issues associated with staying in college longer with a double major.
 For some a double major makes plenty of sense.
 If you have an altruistic interest in a subject, but also have a genuine interest in another subject, a double major may be for you.
 However, know that earning a double major takes more time in college and it may make more sense to simply earn the bachelor's degree and seek a masters degree in the same subject area as the time to completion may be close to identical.
 Don't forget, you may also be able to minor or specialize in a secondary subject as well.
 At the end of the day, you must weigh your finances, time, interests, and patience in determining what makes sense.